Rajan-Aggarwal/Papyrus/README.md

-# javaORM
+# Papyrus

-An object relational mapper in Java
+An object relational mapper in Java.
+U